-Average fuel economy for FFV-equipped vehicles
+Distance to empty/Average fuel economy for FFV-equipped vehicles

 Upon refueling, your vehicle must determine the percentage of Ethanol in the fuel.
-For the first several minutes, or few miles of driving, the message CALCULATING FUEL will appear in the message center.
-The correct fuel economy will appear within approximately five miles of driving.
+Until the percent of Ethanol is determined, DTE/AFE may not display the current values.
+The correct DTE/AFE will appear after driving a few miles.